irisida/swift-developer/README.md

 This repository is responsible for acting as a learning timeline or summary journal for my progress learning Swift & iOS Development.
 Documented in _latest first_, or _reverse chronological_ order.
 The materials are a mix of on-demand video courses with Udemy, Blog post examples, published books.

+### SwiftUI Tinder clone

+- [Tinder clone iOS](https://github.com/irisida/netflix-swiftui) - A SwiftUI clone of the iOS Tinder dating app

 ### SwiftUI Netflix clone

 - [Netflix clone iOS](https://github.com/irisida/netflix-swiftui) - A SwiftUI clone of the iOS Netflix app.
+Complex multipart views and autoplaying video as highlighted features.
+Dark themed app.

 ### SwiftUI Twitter clone

-- [Twitter clone iOS](https://github.com/irisida/twitter-swiftui) - A SwiftUI clone of the Twitter app
+- [Twitter clone iOS](https://github.com/irisida/twitter-swiftui) - A SwiftUI clone of the Twitter app with the light mode look and feel.
+Covers messaging and profile.
+Interactions such as likes and follows.

 ### SwiftUI Instagram clone